-- (1) The Centre or an authorised representative of the Centre - - has access during ordinary working hours to any record kept in terms of this Act, relating to suspicious money laundering or financing of terrorism or proliferation activities, by or on behalf of -
+- (1) The Centre or an authorised representative of the Centre -

+- (a) has access during ordinary working hours to any record kept in terms of this Act, relating to suspicious money laundering, related unlawful activity or financing of terrorism or proliferation activities, by or on behalf of -

+- (i) an accountable institution;

+- (ii) a reporting institution;

+- (iii) a supervisory body;

+- (iv) a regulatory body;

+- (v) a law enforcement agency;

+- (vi) any other person or institution that holds relevant records or information, including information on a commercially held database;

+- (vii) any office, ministry or agency within the Government; and

-[paragraph (a) amended by Act 4 of 2014 to add the words "or proliferation"]
+[paragraph (a) amended by Act 4 of 2014 and by section 27 of Act 6 of 2023]

+PARA (b)

-- (i) an accountable institution; - (ii) a reporting institution; - (iii) a supervisory body; - (iv) a regulatory body; - (v) a law enforcement agency; - (vi) any other person or institution that holds relevant records or information, including information on a commercially held database; - (vii) any office, ministry or agency within the Government; and - (b) may examine, make extracts from or copies of those records. - (2) An accountable or reporting institution, a supervisory or regulatory body or any other person or institution must without delay give all reasonable assistance to an authorised representative of the Centre necessary to enable that representative to exercise the powers mentioned in subsection (1). - (3) An accountable or reporting institution, a supervisory body, regulatory body, or any other person which contravenes or fails to comply with subsection (2) commits an offence and is liable to a fine not exceeding N\$100 million or, where the commission of the offence is attributable to a representative of the accountable or reporting institution, to such fine or imprisonment for a period not exceeding 30 years, or to both such fine and such imprisonment.
+may examine, make extracts from or copies of those records.

+- (2) An accountable or reporting institution, a supervisory or regulatory body or any other person or institution must without delay give all reasonable assistance to an authorised representative of the Centre necessary to enable that representative to exercise the powers mentioned in subsection (1). - (3) An accountable or reporting institution, a supervisory body, regulatory body, or any other person which contravenes or fails to comply with subsection (2) commits an offence and is liable to a fine not exceeding N\$100 million or, where the commission of the offence is attributable to a representative of the accountable or reporting institution, to such fine or imprisonment for a period not exceeding 30 years, or to both such fine and such imprisonment.